Transcript: Episode 9: Fairytale and Folklore Stories

 Drew (as shopkeep): It uh, almost like a like a like an instinct cook.
 It's good for rations you know put some hot tack, some jerky, some water, maybe some gravy and bouillon, whatever you want in there.
 And immediately you got yourself a meal.

-Austin: Cassidy looks very excited by this.
+Sydney: Cassidy looks very excited by this.
 This is something very convenient that could save a lot of cook and camp prep time.

 Drew (as shopkeep): Now I make these myself, so I only have like five or six.

-Austin (as Cassidy): Does it run on fuel or...
+Sydney (as Cassidy): Does it run on fuel or...

 Drew (as shopkeep): Nothing!
 Until you wear out the, the cord here, but then you have to get another one I guess.
 I can put in an extra cord if you'd like to be a little bit extra.
-You see I'm good friends with the uh, the Advant in town and we kind of cooked up this thing together. [laugh]
+You see I'm good friends with the uh, the Advent in town and we kind of cooked up this thing together. [laugh]

 Aly (as Zee-o): It is impressive.